York Family History

 York Name Meaning

-English: habitational name from the city of York in northern England, or perhaps in some cases a regional name from the county of Yorkshire.
+English: habitational name from the city of York in northern England.
 The surname is now widespread throughout England.
-Originally, the city bore the Latin name Eburacum which is probably from a Brittonic name meaning ‘yew-tree place’.
-This was altered by folk etymology into Old English Eoforwic (from the elements eofor ‘wild boar’ + wic ‘outlying settlement’).
-This name was taken over by Scandinavian settlers in the area, who altered it back to opacity in the form Iorvík and eventually Iork, in which form it finally settled by the 13th century.
+Originally the city bore the Latin name Eburacum which is probably from a Brittonic name meaning ‘yew-tree place’.
+This was altered by folk etymology to Old English Eoforwīc (from the elements eofor ‘wild boar’ + wīc ‘specialized farmstead’).
+This name was taken over by Scandinavian settlers who altered it back to opacity in the form Jórvík or Jórk (English York which became finally settled as the placename in the 13th century).
 The surname has also been adopted by Jews as an Americanized form of various like-sounding Jewish surnames.
 In some cases also an American shortened and altered form of the East Slavic patronymic Yurkovich or its Croatian Slovak or Slovenian variants.
 Compare Yurk .

 Source: Dictionary of American Family Names ©2013, Oxford University Press